KittyCatCode/FTPCG/README.md

 Because compgen doesn't use the video's frames, instead using an icf file, it is super fast.
 This lets you try different widths without having to wait a long time.

+# What's in an ICF file?

+It's just a list of colors.

+    RGBRGBRG
+    BRGBRGBR
+    GBRGBRGB

+and so on.

 # Tresgatos Software Development?
 http://tresgatos.tk/